kndwin/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# kndwin.dev

+Welcome to my site!
+This is my 3rd iteration (this time using Nextjs!)